Department of Sociology

 3 Lecture Hours.

 Status of racial and ethnic groups such as Native Americans, African Americans, Latino Americans, Asian Americans, European Americans, and other groups in the political, economic, legal and social systems of the United States.
+Prerequisite: Junior or senior classification or approval of instructor.
 Cross Listing: AFST 317/SOCI 317.

 SOCI 319/SPMT 319 Sociology of Sport